Connect with others who understand.

 • Upper respiratory symptoms (such as a cough, sore throat, and runny nose)

-• Body aches (bone or muscle pain)
+• Body aches (muscle or body pain)

 • Tiredness